-The program also includes a separate program for investigating and cleaning up petroleum releases from underground storage tanks.
+The program also includes investigating and cleaning up petroleum releases from underground storage tanks.

 Operating under statutes/rules designed to prevent unacceptable exposure risks, the program uses risk-assessment tools to develop site-specific cleanup levels.
 These levels depend on the nature and extent of contamination, current and reasonably likely future uses of land and water, and related factors.